ArunPrasanth-R/iOS-swift-learning-guide/AccessControl/AccessControl.md

 extension Location {
     func getCity() -> String {
-      return city   // ✅ Accessible because extension is in the same file.
+      return city   // ✅ Correct: Accessible because extension is in the same file.
     }
 }

 //Extension.swift
 extension Location {
     func getCountry() -> String {
-      return country   // ❌ Not accessible because extension is in a different file.
+      return country   // ❌ Error: Not accessible because extension is in a different file.
     }
 }
 ```